Bent County DUI Guide

 Critical Deadlines

-• ALR Hearing Request: You have 7 days from the date of the Notice of Revocation (the yellow temporary permit) to request an Administrative License Revocation (ALR) hearing with the Colorado DMV.
-This is crucial to try and prevent your license from being suspended.
+• ALR Hearing Request: You have only 7 days from the date of your arrest (the Notice of Revocation, usually the yellow temporary permit) to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue.
+This request must be in writing.
+Since there is no local DMV office in Las Animas to hand-deliver the request, it must be mailed or submitted at the La Junta office.

-• License Suspension Timeline: If you don't request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the specifics of your case.
+• License Suspension: If you do not request an ALR hearing, or if you lose the hearing, your driver's license will be suspended.

 DUI Enforcement in Bent County